n0mjs710/HBlink4/dashboard/README.md

 ### Last Heard Table
 Shows the 10 most recent users:
 - Radio ID
-- Callsign/Alias (from talker alias, or "-" if not available)
+- Callsign/Alias (or "-" if not available)
 - Repeater ID
 - Slot (1 or 2)
 - Talkgroup